 Is your olive oil fake?

 Olive oil has been lauded for its many health benefits, and many Americans rely on extra virgin olive oil as their main cooking and dressing oil.* Olive oil is a monounsaturated fat and high in polyphenols– antioxidants that reduce inflammation–making it cardio-protective and a powerful cancer fighter.
 Topically it’s great for skin and an excellent moisturizer for hair.
-It’s been popping up in everything from lip balm to skin cream to hair masks.

 - Extra virgin is produced by pressing or a low heat process, but it does not use chemicals or deodorants used in vegetable oil refining.
 Extra virgin should also be unfiltered.
 You may also see “cold-pressed” on labels, which refers to a chemical-free process using only pressure.
 Cold pressing produces a higher quality olive oil which is naturally lower in acidity.

 - Virgin olive oil is pressed in a similar manner but comes from riper olives or a second pressing.

 - Pure olive oil is typically a blend of virgin olive oil and refined olive oil (heat and/or chemicals are used in the process of extracting oil and removing flaws from the fruit).
 It’s a lower quality oil.

 I always use and recommend only cold pressed, unfiltered extra virgin olive oil.

 We hear the most about extra virgin olive oil, which is the first pressed oil from freshly picked olives.
 To be a true extra virgin olive oil, the oil must be mechanically pressed or crushed, with no added heat or chemicals.